-- 20.1 17.1 Conditions on premises licences and club certificates are determined by: - The measures put forward on the Operating Schedule - Mandatory conditions within the Act (current list included as Appendix G) - Measures decided at a hearing by the Licensing Sub Committee

-20.2 Conditions attached to licences by the Licensing Authority that have been proposed by the applicant in their operating schedule should be consistent with the steps set out in the operating schedule.
-This means that the effect of these conditions should be substantially the same as that intended by the terms of the operating schedule.-

-20.3 17.3 Any conditions attached to licences following relevant representations will focus on matters within the control of the Premises Licence Holder or Club Management Committees.
-They will address matters which have a direct impact on those living, working or engaged in normal activities in the vicinity, as well as patrons of the licensed premises.

-They will not be used as a means of attempting to attach responsibility to Premises Licence Holders or Club Management Committees for matters outside their reasonable control, such as anti-social behaviour once away from the premises or licensable activity.
+- 20.1 Conditions on premises licences and club certificates are determined by: - The measures put forward on the Operating Schedule - Mandatory conditions within the Act (current list included as Appendix G) - Measures decided at a hearing by the Licensing Sub Committee - 20.2 Conditions attached to licences by the Licensing Authority that have been proposed by the applicant in their operating schedule should be consistent with the steps set out in the operating schedule.
+This means that the effect of these conditions should be substantially the same as that intended by the terms of the operating schedule. - 20.3 Any conditions attached to licences following relevant representations will focus on matters within the control of the Premises Licence Holder or Club Management Committees.
+They will address matters which have a direct impact on those living, working or engaged in normal activities in the vicinity, as well as patrons of the licensed premises. - They will not be used as a means of attempting to attach responsibility to Premises Licence Holders or Club Management Committees for matters outside their reasonable control, such as anti-social behaviour once away from the premises or licensable activity.

-Conditions imposed by the Licensing Authority shall be appropriate, proportionate and should be determined on a case-by-case basis.

-20.4 17.3 The Licensing Authority will not impose standard conditions upon every licence issued, however it may have regard to model conditions produced by the Government and/or the Institute of Formatted: Indent: Left: 0 cm, Hanging: 1.27 cm
+- Conditions imposed by the Licensing Authority shall be appropriate, reasonable, and proportionate and should be determined on a case-by-case basis. - 20.4 The Licensing Authority will not impose standard conditions upon every licence issued, however it may have regard to model conditions produced by the Government and/or the Institute of Licensing and it may choose to impose these in appropriate circumstances.